tgalaj/Mango/README.md

 cmake ..
 ```

-These will create project (inside the *build* directory) with your system-default build system which will allow you to build and run the engine.
+These commands will create the project files (inside the *build* directory) with your system-default build system which will allow you to build and run the engine.

 ## Short-term TODOs
 - [x] Refactor engine's architecture